OWASP/owasp-mastg/tests-beta/ios/MASVS-CRYPTO/MASTG-TEST-0216.md

 ---
-title: Use of Hardcoded Cryptographic Keys in APIs
+title: Use of Hardcoded Cryptographic Keys in Code
 platform: ios
 id: MASTG-TEST-0216
 type: [static]